 8) Again, because the employers in the Middle East are particularly concerned about experience being current, a chronological resume is the best for your application.
 Functional and combination style resumes are not useful, because they can be misleading.

 9) As one of my professors once admonished us, "Eschew obfuscation."
-This can be translated as "avoid misleading," (or outright lying) e.g.,
+This can be translated as "avoid confusion," or "avoid misleading," (or outright lying) e.g.,

 11) Indicate the location (city/state or city/province) of the hospitals at which you have worked.
 For example, the American Hospital Directory indicates there are currently 84 "Saint Joseph" hospitals, of varying sizes and types (tertiary, paediatric, rural, rehab, mental health …) across the USA.